awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-setting-up.md

 + `CreateChild` role added to Windows Server Failover Cluster as part of `ActiveDirectoryAccessRule`\.
 + `FullControl` role added to SQL Server Service user as part of `FileSystemRights`\.

-### On\-premises Active Directory through AWS Direct Connect<a name="launch-wizard-ad-onprem"></a>
+### Self\-managed Active Directory<a name="launch-wizard-ad-onprem"></a>

-If you are [deploying SQL Server into an existing VPC and connecting to an on-premises Active Directory](launch-wizard-deployment-options.md#option-4), verify the following prerequisites\.
+If you are [deploying SQL Server into an existing VPC across multiple Availability Zones and connecting to a self-managed Active Directory](launch-wizard-deployment-options.md#option-4) or [deploying SQL Server into an existing VPC on a single node and connecting to a self-managed Active Directory](launch-wizard-deployment-options.md#option-5), verify the following prerequisites\.
-+ Make sure you have connectivity between your AWS account and your on\-premises network\.
-You can establish a dedicated network connection from your on\-premises network to your AWS account with AWS Direct Connect\.
-For more information, see [the AWS Direct Connect documentation](https://docs.aws.amazon.com/directconnect/latest/UserGuide/Welcome.html)\.
++ If your self\-managed Active Directory resides in another network than where you are deploying SQL Server, make sure you have connectivity between your VPC and the self\-managed Active Directory network\.
+You must also be able to connect to any DNS servers you specify during deployment from your VPC\.
+For more information, see [Network\-to\-Amazon VPC connectivity options](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/network-to-amazon-vpc-connectivity-options.html)\.
++ Your SQL Server resources must be able to perform DNS resolution from within the VPC to any DNS servers you specify\.
+For options on how to set this up, see [ How to Set Up DNS Resolution Between On\-Premises Networks and AWS Using AWS Directory Service and Amazon Route 53](https://aws.amazon.com/blogs/security/how-to-set-up-dns-resolution-between-on-premises-networks-and-aws-using-aws-directory-service-and-amazon-route-53/) or [How to Set Up DNS Resolution Between On\-Premises Networks and AWS Using AWS Directory Service and Microsoft Active Directory](https://aws.amazon.com/blogs/security/how-to-set-up-dns-resolution-between-on-premises-networks-and-aws-using-aws-directory-service-and-microsoft-active-directory/)\.
 + The domain functional level of your Active Directory domain controller must be Windows Server 2012 or later\.
-+ The IP addresses of your DNS server must be either in the same VPC CIDR range as the one in which your Launch Wizard SQL Server Always On deployment will be created, or in the private IP address range\.
 + The firewall on the Active Directory domain controllers should allow the connections from the Amazon VPC from which you will create the Launch Wizard deployment\.
 At a minimum, your configuration should include the ports mentioned in [How to configure a firewall for Active Directory domains and trusts](https://support.microsoft.com/en-us/help/179442/how-to-configure-a-firewall-for-domains-and-trusts)\.
 + The domain user requires the following permissions in the [Active Directory Default organizational unit \(OU\)](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/creating-an-organizational-unit-design) to enable Launch Wizard to perform the deployment successfully:
   + `Reset password`